-It is just the beginning of buying now and paying later world.
-New companies are emerging every week.
-Recently a bank titled Klarna introduced an element called Klarna app, which has the same purpose as Afterpay.
-In this blog post, we are going to explore Klarna vs Afterpay.
-From availability to repayments, this comparison covers the essential topics.
+It is just the beginning of the “buying now and paying later” era.
+New companies are emerging every year.
+Recently a bank titled Klarna introduced an app called Klarna.
+It offers to buy now pay later.
+Although, the purpose is the same.
+The way both apps work is completely different.
+The blog post explores both and covers: Klarna vs Afterpay.
+From availability to repayments, this comparison covers all the essential topics.

 Table of contents

 - Sign-up process

 - Which one is for you?

 |Starting limit||$200 to $500||$500 to $1,000|